ahaan729/employee-ng5/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.

+## Project Setup to run on Local

+Clone the project and run 'npm install' inside the project directory.
+Pre-requisites: Node, NPM, Angular-cli

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.